peertube-viewer/peertube-viewer-rs/README.md

 peertube-viewer-rs
 ===

-A command line program to view browse [peertube](https://joinpeertube.org), inspired by the youtube-viewer utility
+A command line program to view and browse [peertube](https://joinpeertube.org), inspired by the youtube-viewer utility

 Documentation
 ---